 In order to address performance accurately and fairly, the dossier must both clarify the nature of the candidate's responsibilities and expectations and document the candidate's performance related to those responsibilities and expectations.
 Each of the following should be customized to align the candidate's responsibilities and expectations with associated performance.
+The combined length of Sections 4 (Vita and Summary of Major Accomplishments) and 5 (Teaching Portfolio) should not exceed 25 pages.

 - Offer Letter and Addendum(s) related to responsibilities and expectations.

 The letter of offer and any addendums that detail the candidate's current position, responsibilities and expectations must be included.
 Changes or significant shifts in allocation of effort, responsibilities, and/or expectations during the period covered should be identified.
-If the promotion includes a change in professional responsibilities, the proposed new responsibilities and expectations must be specified and included. - Curriculum Vitae.
+If the promotion includes a change in professional responsibilities, the proposed new responsibilities and expectations must be specified and included. - Section 4 Vita.
 No one format is necessarily prescribed as appropriate for the curriculum vitae; however, it should include the standard education and work history of the candidate and should include professional contributions or other recognitions.
 The curriculum vitae should also indicate the candidate's time in rank, allocation of effort, and expected responsibilities as indicated in the Offer Letter and/or addendums throughout the period under review, and clearly demonstrate relevant assignments including teaching and other responsibilities for which time was allocated (i.e., research, service, administration).
-The curriculum vitae should be no longer than 10 pages.
-An example of a CV format is found in Appendix B. - Teaching Portfolio.
-The candidate should document evidence of appropriate teaching accomplishments (see Section 5.3), including Student Success Activities, as appropriate, in a teaching portfolio and explain how the requirements for the requested rank have been met (see Section 2).
-The components of the teaching portfolio should be no longer than 15 pages.
+An example of a Vita format is found in Appendix B. A Statement of Major Accomplishments (not to exceed 2 pages) should be included after the Vita. - Section 5 Teaching Portfolio.
+The candidate should include a Statement of Teaching Philosophy and Evidence of Teaching Effectiveness, which documents evidence of appropriate teaching accomplishments (see Section 5.3), including Student Success Activities, as appropriate, in a teaching portfolio and explain how the requirements for the requested rank have been met (see Section 2).